 A much better answer to that question is as follows.
 That online headshot is going to be the first impression you make on many potential clients.
 First impressions and the common knowledge surrounding them are one of those things that everybody knows is true and actually is true.
 The research in this area is overwhelming.
 First impressions are formed almost instantaneously, visuals are far more important than text, they are very sticky, and first impressions formed online carry over into the real world.
 Since that is the case, it would be a good idea to make that first impression a very strong one.

 The majority of headshots I see do not make strong first impressions.
 In fact, many of them make very poor first impressions.
 People can look uncomfortable, freaked out, scared, and uncertain.
-For example, Jackson Walker, a law firm with an outstanding reputation and some of the best legal talent in Texas, has some of the worst headshots I have ever seen.
+For example, a law firm with an outstanding reputation and some of the best legal talent in Texas, has some of the worst headshots I have ever seen.
+[NB: I just looked, and they updated them since I last saw them!
+Still not great but not nearly as bad as before.
+Progress!]
 They have litigation partners that look like scared little boys.
 What really pisses me off about this is that it is not their fault at all.
 They don’t deserve it.
 They just have no idea what to do in front of the camera, and of course they should not.
 It is not their area of expertise.
 The expressions that they put on their faces when they were being photographed should not have been left up to them.
 Most people who claim to be headshot photographers don’t have an eye for expression and don’t know how to direct it.
 As a result, they leave it up to their clients who also don’t know what to do, and the result is bad first impressions.

 That evening I stood in my bathroom looking at myself in the mirror practicing difference smiles.
 Nothing looked very good to me.
 I figured it was just because I was not photogenic, and I was not photogenic because frankly I was not good looking enough.
 If I looked like Harrison Ford, I would look good in pictures.